Experimental Bounds on Deformed Muon Lifetime Dilation: Revisiting time dilation computation

-where $F$ is the Finsler function and ``dot'' means derivative with respect to the parameter $\lambda$.
-The resulting particle trajectories extremising these length functions are Finsler geodesics, and the deformed Poincaré transformations are isometries of the Finsler function.
-From these results, it is shown in \cite{Morais:2023amp} that the deformed Lorentz transformation connecting the rest frame of the particle and the laboratory (lab) frame can be derived from an extension of the clock postulate to Finsler geometry \cite{Lobo:2020qoa}.
-Specifically, the proper time $\tau$ measured by a comoving observer is given by the arc-length $S$ of its trajectory in spacetime divided by the speed of light $c$.
+Here $F$ is the so-called Finsler function and ``dot'' means derivative with respect to the generic parameter $\lambda$.
+The resulting particle trajectories extremising these length functions are called Finsler geodesics, and the deformed Poincaré transformations are isometries of the Finsler function.

+From these results, it is shown in \cite{Morais:2023amp} that the deformed Lorentz transformation connecting the rest frame of the particle and the laboratory (lab) frame can be derived from the extension of the clock postulate to Finsler geometry \cite{Lobo:2020qoa}.
+This means that the proper time $\tau$ measured by an observer comoving to a particle of mass $m$ is given by the arc-length $S$ of its trajectory in spacetime divided by the speed of light $c$.
+The energy and momentum of the particle in the lab frame is given by $p_{\mu}=m\partial F/\partial \dot{x}^{\mu} \sim (E,\vec p)$, see \cite{Lobo:2020qoa}, and we can derive the dilated lab frame time $t$ as